Khaledayman9/Compilers-Algorithms/README.md

  ```
 </details>

 # 7. Task 7: ANTLR Lexical Analysis
 <details><summary>Explanation</summary>
 For this task, you need to implement a simple lexical analyzer using ANTLR[^2].
-Your tutor will introduce you to ANTLR during the session.

 [^2]: [What is ANTLR?](https://www.antlr.org)

 You are urged to prepare by taking a look at the ANTLR documentation: [ANTLR4 Documentation](https://github.com/antlr/antlr4/blob/master/doc/index.md).